j1shnu/goss/docs/gossfile.md

     - ::1
     server: 8.8.8.8 # Also supports server:port
     timeout: 500 # in milliseconds (Only used when server attribute is provided)
+    retry_count: 1  # Enables retry mechanism when greater than 0; number of additional attempts
+    retry_delay: 5  # Delay (in seconds) before each retry attempt
 ```

 It is possible to validate the following types of DNS records, but requires the ```server``` attribute be set: